tomerfiliba-org/rpyc/docs/api.rst

 * :ref:`api-security-locks` - Contains the definition of the :class:`Lock <rpyc.security.Lock>` interface and some implementations.

-* :ref:`api-security-lock-profiles` - The storage object that stores what in a class/instance is exposed
+* :ref:`api-security-olps` - The storage object that stores what in a class/instance is exposed

 * :ref:`Defaults <api-security-defaults>` - Overrideable defaults for object lock profiles for basic objects